 However, I am made to choose from Tokyo the foods which were able to be taken in the west just to make sure.

-the travel in a northeast area like Fukushima as a personal opinion -- if it kicks, it is not necessary to care about the travel for seven days over 5 years ago
+the travel in a northeast area like Fukushima as a personal opinion -- if it kicks, it is not necessary to care about the travel for seven days almost 6 years ago